Requirements & Criteria

 High School GPA and Test Scores

-- Students admitted with a SAT Critical Reading or Writing score lower than 430 or ACT English score lower than 18 are required to enroll in or Engl 105, Introduction to College Writing at Goshen College.
+Students admitted with a SAT Critical Reading or Writing score lower than 430 or ACT English score lower than 18 are required to enroll in English 105, Introduction to College Writing at Goshen College.

 - Average score of 500 or above on each of the subscores for tests taken after 2002.